tugbaolcer/ExchangeTracking/README.md

 **ExchangeTracking** is a modern Android application designed to track real-time currency exchange rates and financial data.
 The project is built with a focus on scalability, maintainability, and performance using **Clean Architecture** principles.

+IMPORTANT NOTE: the architecture is not fully finalized yet.

 ---